toammann/BC2_VolCtrl/README.md

-regrem cam, volup	//Register a remote control key with description 'cam' to execute the                       volup command showrem				//Displays a list of all registers remote control keys with index delrem 0			//delete remote control key with index 0
+regrem cam, volup	//Register a remote control key with description 'cam' to execute the                       volup command showrem				//Displays a list of all registers remote control keys with index delrem 0			//delete remote control key with index 0 getincdur			//returns the current inc_duration setincdur 120		//sets the inc duration to 120ms set3v3led 0			//disables the 3.3V power led (for transperent amplifier cases)
 ```

 The animation below shows the key registration process.